Mitchell County, North Carolina: History

 The county took a direct hit from "The Storm of the Century", also known as the "’93 Superstorm", or "The (Great) Blizzard of 1993".
 This storm event was similar in nature to a hurricane.
 The storm occurred between March 12–13, 1993, on the East Coast of North America.
 Parts of Cuba, Gulf Coast States, Eastern United States and Eastern Canada were greatly impacted.
-The county suffered another tragic event on May 3, 2002, when a fire broke out at the Mitchell County jail in Bakersville, North Carolina.
+The county suffered a tragic event on May 3, 2002, when a fire broke out at the Mitchell County jail in Bakersville, North Carolina.
 Eight men lost their lives in the fire.

-Mitchell County was one of the three entirely dry counties in North Carolina, along with Graham and Yancey, but in March, 2009, after much controversy, the Town of Spruce Pine approved beer, wine and limited retail sale.
+Mitchell County was one of the three entirely dry counties in North Carolina, along with Graham and Yancey, but in March 2009, after much controversy, the Town of Spruce Pine approved beer, wine and limited retail sale.